DoctorMcKay/node-steam-user/README.md

 Emitted when an error occurs during logon.
 If this event isn't handled, the program will crash.

 The `Error` object will have an `eresult` parameter which is a value from the [`EResult`](https://github.com/SteamRE/SteamKit/blob/SteamKit_1.6.3/Resources/SteamLanguage/eresult.steamd) enum.

+### sentry
+- `sentry` - A Buffer containing your new sentry file

+Emitted when Steam sends us a new sentry file.
+By default, `SteamUser` will automatically save and reuse this sentry file for subsequent logins, but if you wish you may handle it yourself (see [`setSentry`](#setsentrysentry)).

 ### webSession
 - `sessionID` - The value of the `sessionid` cookie